Exploring our patch

 Potter around the cobbled streets of Canterbury, with timber-framed homes and the Gothic Canterbury Cathedral, Canterbury is a superb spot for mooching around.
 For a great way to explore the city there are Punting and river tours along the River Stour, our favourites are Canterbury Punting Co or Canterbury River Tours.
 Once home to Winston Churchill Chartwell house has a large estate to explore with beautiful gardens.

 There are lots of pretty villages and towns locally that might not be as well-known but there is certainly lots to get up to.
 Sandwich is only a 25 minutes’ drive in the car, there are lovely streets full of idyllic cottages and medieval buildings.
-The No Name Shop is a perfect place to stop for a coffee or a deli snack, The Hop and Huffkin is a great pub with local food and drink or grab fish and chips by the quay.
+The No Name Shop is a perfect place to stop for a coffee or a deli snack.
 Chilham only 15 minutes away is another beautiful village to have a wander through, the well-preserved medieval village square as been used for many period TV productions, the Chilham castle a defiantly worth a visit.
 Goodnestone is a quaint village only 15 minutes away home to Goodnestone Park Gardens, they have an amazing house with some stunning grounds to explore.
-Wickhambreux and Ickham have some good walking routes between the villages if you fancy a stroll, The Rose and The Duke William are local pubs perfect for a pit stop!
+Wickhambreux and Ickham have some good walking routes between the villages if you fancy a stroll, The Duke William is a great local pub perfect for a pit stop!

 Wander around the gardens

 Similar to our other rural PIGs, THE PIG-at Bridge Place is set back in acres of surrounding lush greenery waiting to be explored to your heart's content.
 Just pop on a pair of Hunter wellies and off you go!